-Single Sign-On is transparent to the user; there are no specific messages associated with it.
+Single Sign-On is designed to restrict users from using different PCs with the same user name.
+It is transparent to the user; there are no specific messages associated with it.
 When registering to a new farm or editing an existing farm having Windows Authentication selected, the following message is displayed in case of failure: Windows Authentication Failed.
 You must enter the user and the password.